Willie Mays, Giants’ electrifying ‘Say Hey Kid,’ has died at 93

 “When I played ball, I tried to make sure everybody enjoyed what I was doing,” Mays told NPR in 2010.
 “I made the clubhouse guy fit me a cap that when I ran, the wind gets up in the bottom and it flies right off.
 People love that kind of stuff.”

-Over 22 MLB seasons, virtually all with the New York/San Francisco Giants, Mays batted .302, hit 660 home runs, totaled 3,283 hits, scored more than 2,000 runs and won 12 Gold Gloves.
+Over 23 major league seasons, virtually all with the New York/San Francisco Giants but also including one in the Negro Leagues, Mays batted .301, hit 660 home runs, totaled 3,293 hits, scored more than 2,000 runs and won 12 Gold Glove.
 He was Rookie of the Year in 1951, twice was named the Most Valuable Player and finished in the top 10 for the MVP 10 other times.
 His lightning sprint and over-the-shoulder grab of an apparent extra base hit in the 1954 World Series remains the most celebrated defensive play in baseball history.

-He was voted into the Hall in 1979, his first year of eligibility, and in 1999 followed only Babe Ruth on The Sporting News’ list of the game’s top stars.
-(Statistician Bill James ranked him third, behind Ruth and Honus Wagner).
-The Giants retired his uniform number, 24, and set their AT&T Park in San Francisco on Willie Mays Plaza.
+Between 1954 and 1966, Mays drove in 100 or more runs 10 times, scored 100 or more 12 times, hit 40 or more homers six times, more than 50 homers twice and led the league in stolen bases four times.
+His numbers might have been bigger.
+He missed most of 1952 and all of 1953 because of military service, quite possibly costing him the chance to overtake Ruth’s career home run record of 714, an honor that first went to Henry Aaron; then Mays’ godson, Barry Bonds.
+He likely would have won more Gold Gloves if the award had been established before 1956.
+He insisted he would have led the league in steals more often had he tried.

-For millions in the 1950s and ’60s and after, the smiling ball player with the friendly, high-pitched voice was a signature athlete and showman during an era when baseball was still the signature pastime.
-Awarded the Medal of Freedom by President Barack Obama in 2015, Mays left his fans with countless memories.
-But a single feat served to capture his magic -- one so untoppable it was simply called “The Catch.”
+Sports writer Barney Kremenko has often been credited with nicknaming him “The Say Hey Kid,” referring to Mays’ spirited way of greeting his teammates.
+Moments on and off the field sealed the public’s affection.
+In 1965, Mays defused a horrifying brawl after teammate Juan Marichal clubbed Los Angeles Dodgers catcher John Roseboro with a bat.
+Mays led a bloodied Roseboro away and sat with him on the clubhouse bench of the Dodgers, the Giants’ hated rivals.

 AP MLB: https://apnews.com/hub/mlb